flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

   - Expansion ports (used for 'future' accessories).
   - The second CPU's RAM, intermediated by the *bus arbiter*.

-If you wonder the reason behind using 24-bit addresses in a CPU that can handle 32-bit words, is because not enough equipment of that era was asking to manage 4 GB of memory.
-Combined with the fact implementing unused lines is costly in terms of performance and money, Motorola reached a sensible compromise (24 address lines) which would also prepare developers for when the full 32-bit CPU (the 68020) arrives.
+If you wonder the reason behind using 24-bit addresses in a CPU that can handle 32-bit words: the equipment of that era was hardly asking to manage 4 GB of memory.
+Given that implementing unused lines is costly in terms of performance and money, Motorola reached a sensible compromise with 32-bit registers and 24 address lines, preparing developers for the arrival of the full 32-bit CPU (the 68020) five years later.

 #### A peculiar instruction set